5 unique record collections for tracing Welsh family roots

-Do a blank search on our records with Wales as the set location and you'll find there are over 51 million entries relating to the country.
+You'll find millions of Welsh family records on Findmypast.
 Our censuses, newspapers and parish records all cover the length and breadth of Wales' cities, towns and valleys.
-Not to mention the comprehensive view of the country you can get from the 1939 Register.
-But what about the more obscure collections you may have overlooked in your quest to track Welsh relatives?
+Not to mention the comprehensive take on the country you get from the 1939 Register.
+But what about the more obscure collections you may have overlooked in your quest to find Welsh relatives?

-We've poked around our record collections to bring you some of the Welsh sets you may have missed.
+We've poked around in our vast archive of record collections to bring you some of the Welsh sets you may have missed.
 If there's an elusive ancestor from Wales that you can't quite pin down, these resources are worth a look.

 These military records document local Swansea recruits who signed up to the 14th (Service) Battalion, Welsh Regiment at the start of the First World War.
 In them, you can uncover your ancestor's service number, rank, next of kin details and more.
 By 1918, over 600 of the Swansea Pals had lost their lives in battle.
 Was your relative among them?

 Discover details of your family member's school-going days in Wales with these unique records.
 Over 23,000 pupil admissions are included, covering 11 different schools in the Glamorganshire region.
-The records reveal important details for your family tree including your relative's father's name and any previous schools.
-If your ancestor was evacuated to the area during the Second World War (some 33,00 children were), you may find them listed here.
+The records reveal important details for your family tree, including your relative's father's name and any previous schools they attended.
+Plus, if your ancestor was evacuated to the area during the Second World War (some 33,00 children were), you may find them listed here.

 The PERiodical Source Index (PERSI) may not be the first resource you think of when considering your Welsh family history but ignore it at your peril.
-When filtering by country, almost 7,000 entries in PERSI (many containing original images) relate to Wales and you can filter the collection by country to get to them quickly and easily.
+Here's why.
+Thousands of entries in PERSI (many containing original images) relate to Wales and you can filter the collection by country to get to them quickly and easily.

-You can expect to uncover useful family history material including family pedigrees, biographies, military records and much more.
+Expect family pedigrees, biographies, military records and much more from PERSI.
 The only online version of PERSI is found at Findmypast and it is updated regularly with additional indexes and images.